Meeex2/cuda/README.md

    - Optimize the Triton kernel for better performance.
    - Explore other activation functions and their Triton implementations.
    - Validate the implementation with larger datasets and different parameters.

+   ## Day 44
+   **File:** `triton_gelu.py`

+   ### Summary
+   Implemented the GELU (Gaussian Error Linear Unit) activation function using Triton.
+The GELU function is used in neural networks to introduce non-linearity.
+This implementation includes both a Triton kernel and a CPU version for comparison.

+   ### Key Concepts
+   1. **GELU Activation Function**:
+      - The GELU function is defined as:

+        $\text{GELU}(x) = x \cdot 0.5 \cdot (1 + \text{erf}(x / \sqrt{2}))$

+      - It smoothly approximates the ReLU function and is used in various deep learning models.

+   2. **Triton Kernel for GELU**:
+      - Each program processes a block of elements, loading data from global memory, performing the GELU computation, and storing the result back to global memory.

+   3. **CPU Implementation**:
+      - A CPU version of the GELU function is implemented for comparison with the Triton results.
+      - This helps in verifying the correctness of the Triton implementation.

+   4. **Performance Comparison**:
+      - Measured the execution time of both the Triton and CPU implementations.
+      - Compared the results to ensure they match and evaluated the speedup achieved by using Triton.

+   ### Results
+   - **Performance**
+     - Triton Execution Time: 0.002354 seconds
+     - CPU Execution Time: 0.779846 seconds

+   ### Future Work
+   - Optimize the Triton kernel for better performance.
+   - Explore other activation functions and their Triton implementations.
+   - Validate the implementation with larger datasets and different parameters.